 “I have never looked back,” she adds.
-“Sky celebrated its eighth anniversary in June 2016.”
+“Sky celebrated its ninth anniversary in June 2017.”

 Pancreatic cancer is predicted to be the second most deadly cancer in the United States by 2020.
 Yet, it is ranked eighth for receipt of federal research dollars.
 Sky helps fill this gap.
 It awards seed-money grants to scientists and clinicians in the United States who are pursuing research of great promise in the areas of early detection, prevention or treatment.